-These steamed rice cakes, topped with mung bean paste, toasted shrimp, and scallion oil are simply scrumptious.
+This easy recipe for Savory Steamed Rice Cakes (Banh Beo) is a classic Viet dish of petite rice cakes topped with mung bean paste, toasted shrimp, and scallion oil is simply scrumptious.
 The cakes are delicate with a slightly chewy texture; the mashed mung bean is savory and creamy and the toasted shrimp is wonderfully crunchy.
 Served with the classic fish sauce dipping sauce and tangy pickles, it’s a party for your taste buds!
-Delish!
+Delish! 🙂

 This recipe is a long-time coming and I’ve been meaning to share this recipe for some time.
 It kept getting bumped because there were other recipes I enjoyed making more.
 Of course, during this time, I must have made this dish at least a dozen times for family and friends.
 As a result, I had lots of opportunities to fine-tune my recipe.
 Now I can finally share it along with all of my tips and tricks.
 The video shares lots of tips, short cuts and options for steaming the cakes using things other than the traditional small dishes.
 If you think these cakes are too time-consuming to make, check out my cheat method and you’ll be enjoying this scrumptious dish in no time. 🙂